 Yes.
 You should contact the department's postgraduate coordinator as soon as possible.

-This is a high-level course aimed at those with a first class degree (or equivalent performance) in a subject with a high mathematical content.
+This is a high-level course aimed at those with a first-class degree (or equivalent performance) in a subject with high mathematical content.

 If you are considering making an application please bear in mind that the material in this course is designed to be challenging.
 It stretches our best undergraduate students, who have taken the first three years of our demanding MMath degree.
 If you do not have the necessary mathematical background the demands of the MASt course are such that there will be little time to catch up.